Global well-posedness of the 4-d energy-critical stochastic nonlinear Schr\"{o}dinger equations with non-vanishing boundary condition: Preliminaries

 \subsection{On the stochastic convolution}

 In this section, we record some standard properties of the stochastic convolution $\Psi$ defined in \eqref{sconv1}.
+First, we will go through the presise definition of stochastic convolution $\Psi$, see for example in \cite{OO, OPW, ORSW}.
 Given two separable Hilbert spaces $H$ and $K$, we denote by $\HS (H;K)$ the space of Hilbert-Schmidt operators $\phi$ from $H$ to $K$, endowed with the norm:

-where $\{ e_n \}_{n \in \N}$ is an orthonormal basis\footnote{recall that the definition of the $\HS(H;K)$-norm is independent of the choice of $\{e_n\}_{n\in\N}$.} of $H$.
+where $\{ e_n \}_{n \in \N}$ is an orthonormal basis\footnote{Recall that the definition of the $\HS(H;K)$-norm is independent of the choice of $\{e_n\}_{n\in\N}$.} of $H$.

 Let $(\Om, \F, \PP)$ be a probability space endowed with a filtration $\{ \F_t \}_{t \ge 0}$.
 Fix an orthonormal basis $\{ e_n \}_{n \in \N}$ of $L^2(\R^d)$.
 Let $W$ be the $L^2 (\R^d)$-cylindrical Wiener process given by